Shifting Gears: The Adoption Option

 Supporting the Transition to Adoption

 Parents who have adopted, independent support groups and infertility patient organizations provide many resources to help you wade through this challenging terrain.
 Legally, socially and emotionally.
-The Internet is rich with educational links, including reputable supports groups such as the Adoptive Parents Committee and, of course, The AFA.
+The Internet is rich with educational links, including reputable supports groups such as the Adoptive Parents Committee and, of course, Path2Parenthood.